Ahuilaca/HW-Wireframe/README.md

 ## Modules:
-We used several new NPMs in this project including Prettier to format our code, Passport for verifying username and password credentials, bCrypt for hasing and salting passwords,
+We used several new NPMs in this project including Prettier to format our code, Passport for verifying username and password credentials, bCrypt for hasing and salting passwords, and body-parser.
 * [Prettier](https://www.npmjs.com/package/prettier)
 * [Passport](https://www.npmjs.com/package/passport)
 * [bCrypt](https://www.npmjs.com/package/bcrypt)